Athenian democracy: Main bodies of government

 Throughout its history, Athens had many different constitutions under its different leaders.
 Some of the history of Athens's reforms as well as a collection of constitutions from other Ancient Greek city-states was compiled and synthesized into a large all-encompassing constitution created by either Aristotle or one of his students called the Constitution of the Athenians.
-The Constitution of the Athenians provides a run-down of the structure of Athens's government and its processes.
+The Constitution of the Athenians provides a run-down of the structure of Athens' government and its processes.

-There were three political bodies where citizens gathered in numbers running into the hundreds or thousands.
+Athens had three political bodies where citizens gathered in numbers running into the hundreds or thousands.
 These are the assembly (in some cases with a quorum of 6,000), the council of 500 (boule), and the courts (a minimum of 200 people, on some occasions up to 6,000).
 Of these three bodies, the assembly and the courts were the true sites of power – although courts, unlike the assembly, were never simply called the demos ('the people'), as they were manned by just those citizens over thirty.
 Crucially, citizens voting in both were not subject to review and prosecution, as were council members and all other officeholders.

 In the 5th century BC, there is often a record of the assembly sitting as a court of judgment itself for trials of political importance and it is not a coincidence that 6,000 is the number both for the full quorum for the assembly and for the annual pool from which jurors were picked for particular trials.
 By the mid-4th century, however, the assembly's judicial functions were largely curtailed, though it always kept a role in the initiation of various kinds of political trial.